hse-aml/natural-language-processing/README.md

 For now, we use a simplified version of a progress bar suitable for Colab.
 * Blinking animation with `IPython.display.clear_output()`.
 It's usable, but still looking for a workaround.
+* If you see an error "No module named 'common'", make sure you've uncommented the assignment-specific line in step 6, restart your kernel and execute all cells again

 ## Running elsewhere